 Calvin Tyler Scott (b.
 1998) is a New York City based photographer.
-With a background as a charcoal and ink-based graphic artist, he’s embraced photography for its pure objectivity.
+With a background as a charcoal and ink-based graphic artist, he’s embraced photography for its objectivity.
 Calvin is invested in the story-telling nature of photography, and its use in social provocation — concepts all incorporated in his journalism and portraiture.
 His work is often focused on natural light, context, and empathy.

 While attending The Savannah College of Art & Design, Calvin relocated to New York City to pursue a career as a photographer.
-There, he has trained under Platon, and at Milk Studios, forging an eye for cultural realism and sculptural composition — despite his very, very poor eyesight.
+There, he has trained under Platon and Mark Seliger, forging an eye for cultural realism and sculptural composition — despite his very, very poor eyesight.

 In January 2019, his work was published in PDN Magazine, as a winner of PDN Faces.
 Later that year, his work was chosen to be permanently featured in the American Photography Archive.